Block Cipher Vs Stream Cipher – the Difference Explained

 There are two categories under this!

-1. Galois Counter mode: In this mode, an incremental counter is used to generate a universal hash that generates message authentication codes before encryption and decryption.
+1. Galois Counter mode: An incremental counter generates a universal hash that generates message authentication codes before encryption and decryption.

 2. Synthetic initialization vector (SIV): The SIV block cipher uses a plaintext input, an encryption key, and a header to achieve authenticated encryption.
 The header used is an authenticated variable-length octet string.
 SIV keeps the plaintext private while keeping the authenticity of the header and encryption key intact.